 As we mentioned before, LED stands for light emitting diode.
 This type of lighting is completely different than the other types of lighting we have discussed so far.
 They do not need specific gases, filaments or moving parts because they are made from semiconducting materials, which makes and LED a semi-conducting device that produces light.
-The underlying principles of an LED light are the opposite function of a photovoltaic systems.
+The underlying principles of an LED light are the opposite function of a photovoltaic system.
 An LED semiconductor chip form an junction between and n-type and p-type semiconductor materials.
-N-type materials pass charge using electrons and p-types pass charge using holes.
+N-type materials pass charge using electrons, and p-types pass charge using holes.
 See the figure below for a description of the circuit.

 LEDs do not directly produce white light.
 Due to this quirk, LEDs were originally used for colored light applications such as traffic lights and exit signs.

 Because of their extremely high efficiencies (150 lumens per watt!!, and up to 90 % more efficient than incandescent light bulbs), researchers found ways to convert their outputs to white light.
 As such, they are one of the highest efficiency lighting options available.